Scottish diaspora: Poland

-There are places named after the Scottish settlers in Poland, i.e. Stare Szkoty ("Old Scots"), a former suburb of Gdańsk, today a neighborhood within the city limits, inhabited by Scots since the 15th and 16th centuries, and the village of Szkocja ("Scotland"), founded in 1823.
+There are places named after Scottish immigrants in Poland, i.e. Stare Szkoty ("Old Scots"), a former suburb of Gdańsk, today a neighborhood within the city limits, inhabited by Scots since the 15th and 16th centuries, and the village of Szkocja ("Scotland"), founded in 1823.
+The Mier Barracks, Mier Halls and Mirów neighbourhood in Warsaw are named after Wilhelm Mier, Polish major general of Scottish origin.

 In 1879, Scottish specialists were brought to Warsaw to run a newly established hornware factory of Polish industrialist Ludwik Józef Krasiński.

 In the 2011 Polish census, 632 people declared Scottish nationality.